 Meanwhile, a few of our favorites will return in both ensemble and solo projects, like Hugh Jackman's Wolverine standalone, Logan, on March 3, and Gal Gadot's Wonder Woman on June 2.
 Gadot will also return alongside Ben Affleck's Batman, Henry Cavill's Superman, Amy Adams' Lois Lane, and Jason Momoa's Aquaman in the highly anticipated Justice League, hitting theaters on Nov.
 17.

-Elizabeth Banks and Bryan Cranston are channeling their villainous sides, as Rita Repulsa and Zordon respectively, for the upcoming Power Rangers reboot, out March 24.
+are channeling their villainous sides, as Rita Repulsa and Zordon respectively, for the upcoming Power Rangers reboot

 As it turns out, you don't need to wear a cape to anchor a big-budget studio project!
 Ryan Gosling and Harrison Ford are teaming up for Blade Runner 2049 (in theaters Oct.
 6), while Brie Larson and Tom Hiddleston will take on King Kong in the upcoming Kong: Skull Island (March 10).